 - 1. High voltage connector to transducer not being connected while power supply is switched ON. - 2.
 The top cover has been opened or left OFF with power supply switched ON. - 3.
 The power supply has not received a key for approximately 20 25 seconds. - 4.
 The output power switch has been changed. - 5.
 A failure on the 12V logic supply. - 6.
-A fault has occurred with the high voltage diodes. - 7.
-There is a short or open circuit on the output cable or load.
+There is an open circuit on the output cable or load. - 7.
+There is a short circuit on the output cable or load. - 8.
+The Emergency Stop button is engaged. - 9.
+The output thyristor module has over heated.